Travel Guide To Almeria Spain

 A must-see tourist attraction is the Alcazaba Fortress, whose construction began before 1000’s, as a refuge in case of war before being declared an ‘’Historic-Artistic Monument’’.

-The region is also famous for its many olive trees and especially for producing some of the finest pure extra virgin live oil in Spain.
+The region is also famous for its many olive trees and especially for producing some of the finest pure extra virgin olive oil in Spain.

 Well worth a visit is the Olive Oil Museum, a perfect place to learn about this prized Spanish product.